Meet the Hardy Citrus

 LIMEQUAT – Citrofortunella ‘Eustis’ – This hybrid of a lime and a kumquat has prolific crops of flavourful, oblong, lime-like fruit on lovely ornamental plants.
 Zone 9.

 MANDARIN – Citrus reticulata ‘Dancy’ – The best known tangerine ripening in winter and popular at Chinese New Year.
-Easy to peel, thin-skinned, sweet, juicy fruit.
+The deep orange red skin is thin and easy to peel.
+The fruit is sweet and juicy.
 Fine foliage and nice, upright habit.
 Some cold tolerance.
 Zone 9.

 MANDARIN – Citrus reticulata ‘Gold Nugget’ – POSSIBLY HARDY.
 Fruit is seedless, richly flavoured and easy to peel.
 Remarkably frost tolerant trees begin bearing in March.
 Unlike many other mandarins, fruit holds well on the tree through summer.
 Said to be one of the best tasting mandarins in the world.
 Zone 8b/9.